VVCs are assigned to an area of interest or department. VVC Positions for 2022-23 include:

 Data Management and IT – VVC Data Management Associate

 In order to best serve our neighbors in need, we capture personal and family information, as well as service history, allowing us to determine how to best provide support and share the story of the work we do.
 In this position, you will put analytical and detail-oriented skills to work alongside our Resource Analyst to analyze data trends via CMS (Case Management System) to help inform staff and volunteers how to best operate our programs.
-You will also provide training and support for SVdP volunteers in using CMS, while gaining experience in project management skills and practical implementation of data processing.
+You will also provide training and support for volunteers in using CMS, while gaining experience in project management skills and practical implementation of data processing.
 This position will include a weekly block of time working directly with our neighbors in need.

-Latino Support and Advocacy—VVC Bi-lingual Support Associate
+Latino Support and Advocacy (Social Services) —VVC Bi-lingual Support Associate